puppetlabs/puppet-docs/source/puppet/5.3/tests_smoke.markdown

 For this kind of testing, you must be working with a system that has Puppet installed and is equivalent to your production environment.
 Before you begin, ensure that your module is valid and well-formed, and that it passes unit tests.

 For each class or defined type in your module, you'll write a corresponding example manifest that declares that class or defined type.
-These manifests are normally contained in the `examples\` directory of the module.
+These manifests are normally contained in the `/examples` directory of the module.

 Then you'll apply those example manifests in either a no-operation mode, to check for compilation errors and view a log of events, or in a virtual testing environment, to compare the resulting system state to the desired state.